AmoghZare/HackerRank/README.md

 # HackerRank
-My repository for solutions to the problems on Hackerrank with medium or hard difficulty level
+My repository for my solutions to the problems on Hackerrank with medium or hard difficulty level